kylephillips/favorites/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Optional filtering added to favorite list template functions.
+The functions now accept an array of arguments for fine-tuned favorite lists.
+Visit the documentation for more information.
+* An optional "post_type" parameter has been added to the user_favorites shortcode.
+The parameter allows for filtering of the generated list by post types, and will accept a comma separated list of post types

 = 1.1.0 =
 * Favorites is now multisite compatible.
 See documentation for added template function and shortcode parameters.